reijerknol/reborn2020/README.md

 ## Run

 to run the application you need two things to run:
-* The database and the wrapping application in this project
+* The reborn2020.database and the wrapping application in this project

 ### Run the application

 From the root of the project:

-To start the database:
+To start the reborn2020.database:
 ```bash
 docker-compose up [-d]
 ```
 the -d will run it in daemon or detached mode (as background process)

-To stop the database:
+To stop the reborn2020.database:
 ```bash
 docker-compose stop
 ```

-To reset the database completely:
+To reset the reborn2020.database completely:
 ```bash
 docker-compose down -v
 ```